opencontrol/ATOdashboard/_controls/datagov/AC/AC-2k.md

 boundary: [application]
 tags: [LATO, FEDRAMP]
 items:
-  - item: 'Applications and Websites'
+  - item: 'Establishes a process for reissuing shared/group account credentials (if deployed) when individuals are removed from the group.'
     todo: 20
     doing: 10
     done: 70